 Though you might not realize it, making a change as small as skipping the morning coffee or packing a lunch for the office could easily amount to hundreds or thousands of extra dollars in your budget each year.
 The savings can be significant and could pay for a nice vacation, take years off of your debt repayment, help you retire early, or become the down payment for your home.

 Without making the effort to track your expenses and better manage your money, it would be nearly impossible to achieve any of these things.
-But, taking control of your finances not only makes this possible, it helps you see the changes you need to make to get where you want to be.
+Taking control of your finances not only makes this possible, but it also helps you see the changes you need to make to get where you want to be.

 Exposes Unusual Expenses

 If you are regularly keeping track of your expenses, you are much more likely to notice when something is amiss.

 Whether it’s a fraudulent transaction on your credit card or an additional charge on one of your monthly bills, taking time to track your expenses will make any abnormality immediately obvious.
 This comes with a number of benefits, such as helping you save money and providing you with an extra layer of protection against identity theft, a problem that is unfortunately common and much easier to take care of when discovered early.

 There are three basic steps to track your expenses.
 First off, you need to create a budget your can actually stick to.
 Then, you need to list and categorize your expenses.
 Lastly, you need to monitor your progress to ensure you are on track to meeting your financial goals.

 Creating a budget is simple, you’ll need to start by recording your monthly income.
 If you aren’t salaried and don’t earn a fixed income, take the average of a few months to establish a rough baseline to work from.
 If your income varies drastically from month to month, you may need to start by totalling your expenses and working backwards to determine how much your cost of living is for each month.